Application Review Begin Date: 10/30/21 Job Number: 505034

 · Research statement in which you describe your research program and discuss how students can be incorporated into your research

 · Teaching portfolio including a teaching statement, course syllabi, and other indicators of teaching excellence, submitted as a single pdf

 · Candidate statement on Commitment to Inclusive Excellence in which you describe your past efforts and future plans to advance diversity, equity, and inclusion in your teaching, research, and service (approximately one page, single-spaced)

 · A list of three references with relevant contact information

 o Finalists will be required to have three letters of recommendation submitted.
 Please have these ready for the referents to submit.
-On the References page of the online application, enter information for three referents who will provide a confidential letter of reference for your application.
-At the appropriate point in the search process [should you advance to the semi-finalist/ finalist stage], they will receive a request via email along with information on uploading the letter.
-You will be able to verify that each letter has been received by CSUF by logging back in to the recruitment system.
+On the References page of the online application, enter information and email addresses for three referents who will provide a confidential letter of reference for your application.
+At the appropriate time in the search process, they will receive a request via email along with information on uploading the letter.
+You will be able to verify that each letter has been received by CSUF by logging back into your applicant portal.

 To be assured full consideration, all application materials must be received by October 30, 2021.
 The anticipated appointment date is August 15, 2022.